 - Note: another way to do this is to lie on the floor, place your hands on the floor in the push up position and keep practising pushing yourself up until you can get to the straight arm position.

 Here’s a simple 3 exercise routine you can do in a hotel room anywhere.
-Hotel FIT in 3 Simple Exercises.
+Hotel FITness in 3 Simple Exercises.